brunokoga/pathfinder-markdown/prd_markdown/equipment.md

 _Wooden or Steel_: Wooden and steel shields offer the same basic protection, though they respond differently to spells and effects.

 _Shield Bash Attacks_: You can bash an opponent with a heavy shield.
-See âshield, heavyâ on Table: Weapons for the damage dealt by a shield bash.
+See “shield, heavy” on Table: Weapons for the damage dealt by a shield bash.
 Used this way, a heavy shield is a martial bludgeoning weapon.
 For the purpose of penalties on attack rolls, treat a heavy shield as a one-handed weapon.
-If you use your shield as a weapon, you lose its [AC](combat.html#_armor-class) bonus until your next turn.
+If you use your shield as a weapon, you lose its [AC](combat.md#_armor-class) bonus until your next turn.
 An enhancement bonus on a shield does not improve the effectiveness of a shield bash made with it, but the shield can be made into a magic weapon in its own right.

 **Shield, Light; Wooden or Steel** : You strap a shield to your forearm and grip it with your hand.
 A light shield's weight lets you carry other items in that hand, although you cannot use weapons with it.

 _Wooden or Steel_: Wooden and steel shields offer the same basic protection, though they respond differently to some spells and effects.

 _Shield Bash Attacks_: You can bash an opponent with a light shield.
-See âshield, lightâ on Table: Weapons for the damage dealt by a shield bash.
+See “shield, light” on Table: Weapons for the damage dealt by a shield bash.
 Used this way, a light shield is a martial bludgeoning weapon.
 For the purpose of penalties on attack rolls, treat a light shield as a light weapon.
-If you use your shield as a weapon, you lose its [AC](combat.html#_armor-class) bonus until your next turn.
+If you use your shield as a weapon, you lose its [AC](combat.md#_armor-class) bonus until your next turn.
 An enhancement bonus on a shield does not improve the effectiveness of a shield bash made with it, but the shield can be made into a magic weapon in its own right.

 **Shield, Tower** : This massive wooden shield is nearly as tall as you are.
-In most situations, it provides the indicated shield bonus to your [AC](combat.html#_armor-class).
+In most situations, it provides the indicated shield bonus to your [AC](combat.md#_armor-class).
 As a standard action, however, you can use a tower shield to grant you total cover until the beginning of your next turn.
 When using a tower shield in this way, you must choose one edge of your space.
 That edge is treated as a solid wall for attacks targeting you only.
-You gain total cover for attacks that pass through this edge and no cover for attacks that do not pass through this edge (see [Combat](combat.html)).
+You gain total cover for attacks that pass through this edge and no cover for attacks that do not pass through this edge (see [Combat](combat.md)).
 The shield does not, however, provide cover against targeted spells; a spellcaster can cast a spell on you by targeting the shield you are holding.
 You cannot bash with a tower shield, nor can you use your shield hand for anything else.

 When employing a tower shield in combat, you take a –2 penalty on attack rolls because of the shield's encumbrance.

-**Shield Spikes** : These spikes turn a shield into a martial piercing weapon and increase the damage dealt by a shield bash as if the shield were designed for a creature one size category larger than you (see âspiked shieldsâ on Table: Weapons).
+**Shield Spikes** : These spikes turn a shield into a martial piercing weapon and increase the damage dealt by a shield bash as if the shield were designed for a creature one size category larger than you (see “spiked shields” on Table: Weapons).
 You can't put spikes on a buckler or a tower shield.
 Otherwise, attacking with a spiked shield is like making a shield bash attack.

 An enhancement bonus on a spiked shield does not improve the effectiveness of a shield bash made with it, but a spiked shield can be made into a magic weapon in its own right.